 Purchase protection: Generally, the products that you buy using your Visa or MasterCard debit card, should also be eligible for purchase protection.
-This is an insurance which covers your purchases against loss, theft or accidental damage to an item that you have purchased with your debit card for up to 90 days.
+This is an insurance which covers your purchases against loss, theft or accidental damage to an item that you've purchased with your debit card for up to 90 days.
 Usually, the provider would require you to press 'credit' instead of 'savings' while making a transaction on EFTPOS to be eligible for purchase protection.
 Be sure to read the exact requirements for eligibility in the terms and conditions for your debit card.

-- Daily withdrawal limits.
-Most debit cards will have daily limits for cash withdrawals so if you are planning on making a major purchase (over $1000) you may need to plan in advance.
+Daily withdrawal limits: Most debit cards will have daily limits for cash withdrawals so if you are planning on making a major purchase (over $1000) you may need to plan in advance.

-- Merchant surcharges.
-Some merchants will charge a percentage surcharge for Visa and Mastercard debit transactions.
+Merchant surcharges: Some merchants will charge a percentage surcharge for Visa and Mastercard debit transactions.
 These can be as high as 10% of the transaction amount.

-- Holding deposits.
-Some venues such as hotels will not accept debit cards for room security deposits.
+Holding deposits: Some venues such as hotels will not accept debit cards for room security deposits.
 If you are travelling overseas it is also recommended that you also carry a credit card for this purpose.

-- Online shopping.
-Not all overseas online stores will accept debit card payments.
+Online shopping: Not all overseas online stores will accept debit card payments.

-While you can use your normal debit card overseas you generally have to pay fees for overseas withdrawals and currency convenience fees, which are around 3%.
+While you can use your normal debit card overseas, you generally have to pay fees for overseas withdrawals and currency convenience fees, which are around 3%.
 If you'd like to see how much these fees are, check out our debit card fee finder tool.
 Simply select the card and we'll show you how much you'll need to pay for overseas ATM withdrawals and purchases.

 An alternative for travelling is to get a prepaid travel card, which is basically a debit card loaded with foreign currency that you can conveniently use while you are overseas.
 You can easily add multiple currencies on the card if you are going to different countries.
 Unlike your standard debit card, you do not need to have a bank account linked to the prepaid card.
 This is an efficient way to avoid overseas conversion fees every time you make a transaction in a foreign country.

-Prepaid travel cards allows you to lock in an exchange rate before you travel so you don't have to worry about negative fluctuations while on holiday.
-You may however, need to pay an initial card issuance fee or a money loading fee, as well as fees for withdrawing cash from an ATM from your travel card so it is important that you compare prepaid travel cards in the market before you choose one.
+Prepaid travel cards allow you to lock in an exchange rate before you travel so you don't have to worry about negative fluctuations while on holiday.
+You may, however, need to pay an initial card issuance fee or a money loading fee, as well as fees for withdrawing cash from an ATM from your travel card so it is important that you compare prepaid travel cards in the market before you choose one.

 Debit cards are perfect for keeping a check on your expenditure and making sure you don't go beyond what you can afford.
 But if you need that extra help to figure out how much you are spending every month and how much you should be left with so you can plan your finances more efficiently, use our handy online budget calculator.